 - The power of long beach walks with friends at sunset.

 - The power of long beach walks alone.

 - The power of having the time to journal in the sun, have long chats with friends who’ve been there and long chats with friends who haven’t, but who are able to hold space for you, not trying to fix anything, just being there to listen.

-- The power of having mentors and therapists who are also there for you, who take you as you are, with no expectations of how you “should” be feeling.
+- The power of having mentors and therapists who are also there for you, who take you as you are, with no expectations of how you ‘should’ be feeling.

 I have had support in every corner, everywhere I turn.

 That is why my miscarriage was empowering, because it taught me all of that.
-That when you feel seen, heard, held, supported and witnessed, it can give you a strength you never knew you had.
+That when you feel seen, heard, held, supported, and witnessed, it can give you a strength you never knew you had.

-But this has not been my experience.
+But this has not been mine.
 So while I’m grieving for a baby I’ll never hold in my arms, I am doing ok.
 I have experienced this loss in a different way and I wanted to share this experience in the hope it will help other people see how powerful having a strong support system in place can be.
 I also have two beautiful children and so much more to be grateful for.
 A lot of my experience was not something I had direct control over.
 I did not know I was going to be birthing this baby at a festival surrounded by like-minded women ready to hold me in their arms.
 When I look back it all feels like a bit of a dream.
-And to have gone straight from that weekend into the coronavirus situation has made it all the more surreal.
+And to have gone straight from that weekend into lockdown has made it all the more surreal.

 But here I am, four weeks later, feeling much stronger, physically and emotionally.
 I’m more passionate than ever about supporting women through whatever challenges they are facing.
 Whether that be through pregnancy loss, pregnancy during a pandemic, birthing in a pandemic, postpartum in a pandemic or parenting challenges.